Vietnam and Cambodia

 Stay at Senna Hue Hotel

-We’ll spend the next two nights at the luxurious Senna Hue Hotel, enjoying the comfort and elegance of this five-star haven, including daily breakfast.
+Upon arrival in Hue, we check in at the luxurious Senna Hue Hotel, enjoying the comfort and elegance of this five-star haven, including daily breakfast.

 Hue Imperial City